 The church is open to all sentients, regardless of origin.
-There is only one known "template" species, being the Barsam themselves.
+There is only one known "template" species, the Nibiren, who the Barsam feel a duty to help.
 The Barsam do view themselves and other Soia-Liron species as "special," but only in a sense of increased responsibility to be an example and spread the word of peace and brotherhood.
-(Even in Judeo-Christian theology, "angels" are servile creatures, despite being powerful and immortal, and are of lower status than the mortals who they are charged with watching over and protecting.)
+(Even in Judeo-Christian theology, "angels" are servile creatures who, despite being powerful and immortal, are of lower status than the mortals who they are charged with watching over and protecting.)

 The Barsam church has some adherents among the other Union races, but they are a minority.